copperdogma/TwoSkulls/README.md

     ** BUGS
       ** skit timing not quite right; it clips by 500ms or so at skit line boundaries
         - not sure if this is audioPlayer or skullAudioAnimator.
-Try more rapid debug lines in SAA
+Try more rapid debug lines in SAA ** There's a flutter in audioPlayer where m_isCurrentlySpeaking and m_isAudioPlaying switch back and forth rapidly at the end of a file.
+I can't figure out why but it doesn't seem to affect anything, so I'm going to leave it for now.

 20231022: Created.